ricsanfre/pi-cluster/docs/_docs/backup.md

 ![velero-backup-process](/assets/img/velero-backup-process.png)

-As storage provider, Minio will be used.
-See [Velero's installation documentation using Minio as backend](https://velero.io/docs/latest/contributions/minio/).
+As storage provider, an S3-compatible backend will be used.
+See [Velero's installation documentation using S3 as backend](https://velero.io/docs/latest/contributions/minio/).

 ### Velero CLI